Learn what is Test Data and How to Prepare Test Data for Testing:

 What is the ideal test data?

-Design your test data considering following categories:
+Design your data considering the following categories:

 1) No data: Run your test cases on blank or default data.
 See if proper error messages are generated.

-2) Valid data set: Create it to check if application is functioning as per requirements and valid input data is properly saved in database or files.
+2) Valid data set: Create it to check if the application is functioning as per requirements and valid input data is properly saved in database or files.

 3) Invalid data set: Prepare invalid data set to check application behavior for negative values, alphanumeric string inputs.

 4) Illegal data format: Make one data set of illegal data format.
 The system should not accept data in an invalid or illegal format.
 Also, check proper error messages are generated.

 5) Boundary Condition dataset: Dataset containing out of range data.
 Identify application boundary cases and prepare data set that will cover lower as well as upper boundary conditions.